 - In the top navigation bar, select a region.

-- Find the instance whose disk you want to roll back the disk and click Manage in the Actions column.
+- Find the instance whose disk you want to roll back and click Manage in the Actions column.

 - The Instance Details tab appears.
 Click the Snapshot tab.

 - Find the snapshot and click Roll Back Disk in the Actions column.
 Note You can roll back only one disk at a time.
-Other disks that are attached to the instance are not affected.
-After the disk is rolled back, the disk is restored to the status of the entire disk at a certain point in time, instead of the status of a partition or a directory.
+Other disks that are attached to the instance are unaffected.
+After the disk is rolled back, the disk is restored to the state of the entire disk at a certain point in time, instead of the state of a partition or a directory.

 - Before you click OK, we recommend that you click Create Snapshot to back up the latest data.

-- If you select Start Instance Immediately after Rollback, the instance automatically starts after the disk is rolled back.
+- If you select Start Instance After Disk Rollback, the instance automatically starts after the disk is rolled back.